Estimate your FIDE rating

 The model based on the real FIDE ratings has a r²=0.65 with a 95% confidence interval at ±118 meaning that the predictions ±118 should be correct for 95% of players.

-The layed out process was repeated for all time controls and websites.
-The models I'm using on ChessMonitor.com are based on the dataset matched against the offical FIDE ratings.
+The described process was repeated for all time controls and websites.
+The models I'm using on ChessMonitor.com are based on the dataset matched against the official FIDE ratings.
 Only in rare cases, where a dataset did not contain a sufficient number of points (like for the Lichess/Correspondence) I relied on the cleaned dataset.

 See your rating